Flying car could be weeks away from takeoff

 PORTLAND, Ore.
-(KOIN) – The Switchblade, an aircraft that doubles as a car, could be just weeks away from getting its wheels off the ground after a Federal Aviation Administration inspection on July 15 determined it’s safe to fly.
+(KOIN) – Where we’re going, we don’t need roads.
+The Switchblade, an aircraft that doubles as a car, could be just weeks away from getting its wheels off the ground after a Federal Aviation Administration inspection on July 15 determined it’s safe to fly.

 The project has been 14 years in the making, and Sam Bousfield, CEO of Samson Sky and inventor of the Switchblade, said he’s “stoked” to reach this milestone.
 After passing the FAA inspection, his team wasted no time in beginning the high-speed taxi test.
 They were out on the taxiway the next day.